Simón Bolívar: Ecuador, Peru, and Bolivia: 1821–1826

 To the south, Sucre, who had been trapped in Guayaquil by Royalist advances from Quito, now advanced, decisively defeated the Royalists at the Battle of Pichincha on 24 May 1822, and occupied Quito.
 On 6 June, Pasto surrendered, and ten days later Bolívar paraded through Quito with Sucre.
 He also met the Ecuadorian Republican Manuela Sáenz, the wife of an English doctor, with whom he began a lasting affair.

 From Quito, Bolívar traveled to Guayaquil in anticipation of a meeting with San Martín to discuss the city's status and to rally support for its annexation by Colombia.
 When San Martín arrived in Guayaquil on 26 July, Bolívar had already secured Guayaquil for Colombia, and the two-day Guayaquil Conference produced no agreement between Bolívar and San Martín.
 Politically isolated, and disillusioned, San Martín resigned from his offices and went into exile.

 Over the rest of 1822, Bolívar traveled around Ecuador to complete its annexation while dispatching officers to suppress repeated rebellions in Pasto and resisting calls to return to Bogotá or Venezuela.
 Meanwhile, Royalist forces under general José de Canterac overwhelmed the Peruvian republic.
 After initially refusing Colombian assistance, the Peruvian congress asked Bolívar several times in 1823 to assume command of their forces.
 Bolívar responded by sending an army under Sucre to assist, then delayed his own departure to Peru until he obtained permission from the Colombian congress on 3 August.
 When Bolívar arrived in Lima, Peru's capital, on 1 September, Peru was split between two rival presidents, José de la Riva Agüero and José Bernardo de Tagle, and the Royalists under the Viceroy of Peru, José de la Serna.

 In November 1823, Riva Agüero, who plotted with the Royalists against Bolívar, was betrayed by his officers to Bolívar and exiled from Peru.
+Bolívar crossed out the Peruvians and Quiteños as some "vicious to the point of infamy and low to the extreme" in a letter to Santander, since he saw Peru and Quito as the last royalist strongholds, or in the case of Quito, opposed to Colombia.
 While Bolívar was bedridden with fever over the first two months of 1824, Tagle defected to the Royalists with the garrison and city of Callao and briefly took Lima.
 In response, the Peruvian congress named Bolívar dictator of Peru on 10 February 1824.
 Bolívar moved to northern Peru in March and began assembling an army.
 His repeated demands for additional men and money strained his relationship with Santander.